Core Concepts

 How the Code Integration Connects to the Other Components

 The code integration acts as a bridge between your raw dataset and model.
-The mapping tells the platform how each function (e.g., your input encoder) connects to specific nodes in the platform’s graph, enabling explainability and evaluation.
+The integration test tells the platform how each function (e.g., your input encoder) connects to specific nodes in the platform’s graph, enabling explainability and evaluation.

-The mapping defines how the interfaces in your integration code connect to your model.
-For example, if you define a visualizer using @tensorleap_custom_visualizer, the mapping tells the platform whether it should visualize the input, output, or ground truth.
+(2) It defines how the interfaces in your integration code connects to your model.
+For example, if you define an image visualizer using @tensorleap_custom_visualizer, the integration test tells the platform whether it should visualize the input, output, or ground truth.

-How the Mapping Is Used in the Platform
+How the Integration test Is Used in the Platform

-When a process runs in the platform, the mapping tells Tensorleap how to connect your code functions to the model’s input and output layers.
+When a process runs in the platform, the integration test tells Tensorleap how to connect your code functions to the model’s input and output layers.
 This ensures that the platform executes your integration correctly and interprets its outputs.

-How the Mapping Connects to the Other Components
+How the Integration test Connects to the Other Components

-The mapping links your integration script to your model, specifying how each decorated function relates to the model’s computation.
+The Integration test links your integration script to your model, specifying how each decorated function relates to the model’s computation.
 It makes your integration usable by the platform.

 Last updated